zarthur/CSCC-Fundamentals-Android-Notes/week_13/readme.md

 earlier.

 Exceptions can occur within threads.
 If an exception occurs and it is not handled, the thread will terminate.
-While we can attempt to handle execptions in the *Runnable.run()* method, we might wish to handle similar exceptions in the same way regardless of the code in *Runnable.run()*.
+While we can attempt to handle exceptions in the *Runnable.run()* method, we might wish to handle similar exceptions in the same way regardless of the code in *Runnable.run()*.
 To do this, we can create an uncaught exception handler.
 The following code will cause the thread